mapbox/mapbox-plugins-android/README.md

 ```
 5. Click the Sync Project with Gradle Files near the toolbar in Studio.

+## Maps SDK compatibility

+The Mapbox Plugins for Android are heavily dependent on the major semantic versioning number of the Maps SDK.
+They either won't compile or hide runtime bugs when paired with a different major version of the Maps SDK.
+Each plugin's dependency name has a `vX` suffix which states the major version of the Maps SDK that the plugin is compatible with.
+This suffix makes the transition between versions easier and more educated without the need to jump into changelogs and compare repositories.

 ## Help and Usage

 This repository includes an app that shows how to use each plugins in this repository.
 [Check out its code](https://github.com/mapbox/mapbox-plugins-android/tree/master/app/src/main/java/com/mapbox/mapboxsdk/plugins/testapp) for ready-to-use snippets.